mstrhh/ocaml-samples/README.md

 - a little [helper when compiling](watch_and_exec.ml) programs or the like: execute command when file changes
 - the sort_*.ml files are ocaml shell scripts that show the sort progression in a Graphics window

 Please have fun improving, extending and modifying the files.
+Happy Ocamling.